MehakKhurana17/Census-2011-Analysis/README.md

 # Highlights:

+This project aimed to analyze the 2011 Census data of India to derive various demographic statistics.
+The following tasks were performed:

-1. Determined the total population, growth rate, average sex ratio and average literacy rate of India according to 2011 Census data.
+1. Total population, growth rate, average sex ratio, and average literacy rate of India were determined based on the 2011 Census data.

-2. Top 3 states with highest growth % are found so that some major steps can be taken for the growing population in these states.
+2. The top three states with the highest growth percentage were identified to take necessary steps for the growing population in those states.

-3. Bottom 3 states with lowest sex ratio and literacy rate were extracted.
+3. The bottom three states with the lowest sex ratio and literacy rate were identified.

-4. Performed statistical calculations to find number of males and females, literates and illiterates in various states.
+4. Statistical calculations were performed to determine the number of males and females, literates, and illiterates in various states.

-5. Area per person for this census population V/S Area per person for previous census population was calculated.
+5. The area per person for the current census population was compared to the area per person for the previous census population.

+The results of this project can provide valuable insights into the demographic trends and distribution of resources in India, aiding policymakers and researchers in making informed decisions.

 # SQL Functions Used: